This document provides guidelines for Web authoring tool developers. Its

 structure and to navigate that structure more easily.

-- This allows the author to edit the document according to their
+This allows the author to edit the document according to their personal

-personal requirements, without changing the way the document looks or is
+requirements, without changing the way the document looks or is rendered when

 Methods for ensuring accessible markup vary with different markup